What Happy People Do

 Finding Your Inner Source of Happiness

-The main difference happy people have compared to others is their mindset.
+The main difference between happy people and all the others is their mindset.
 It does not matter what you own, what job you do, or how popular you are.
+The only place you can find happiness is inside of you.
+Nothing and nobody else can provide happiness to you.

 The truth is that anyone has the potential to be happy, no matter the circumstances.
 In fact happiness is not about what happens in our lives, but how we choose respond to what happens.